trust-mfn-berlin/animals-as-objects/vault/help.dendron commands.md

 #### Linking notes

 To link to another note, simply type `[[` to open a small lookup.
 Type in any part of the name of the note you want to link, and hit `Enter`.
 It should look like this afterwards: `[[help.get started]]`

+To open a note in the Dendron text editor, you must `Ctrl + Click` on Windows, or `⌘ + Click` on Mac.

+In the dendron Markdown preview you can simply click to open a linked noted.
+Just be aware it will open in your preview pane.

 ## The Command Palette